 Because sodium carbonate is soluble, it can be used to remove both temporary and permanent hardness in water.
 Soda ash can remove calcium carbonate and magnesium carbonate, softening the water by essentially eliminating dissolved magnesium and calcium.

-Soda ash can be purchased at almost any pool supply store as well as online retailers that carry pH-balancing chemicals.
+Soda ash can be purchased at almost any pool supply store and online retailers carrying pH-balancing chemicals.

 Reasons to Use Soda Ash in Your Pool